-It seems like you can buy almost anything on Amazon—and that includes groceries.
-Fresh is one of three grocery delivery options available from the eCommerce giant along with Pantry and Whole Foods Market.
+It seems like you can buy almost anything on Amazon, including groceries.
+Amazon Fresh is one of three grocery delivery options available from the eCommerce giant.
+The others are Pantry and Whole Foods Market.
 They are all similar in that you can shop for grocery items in much the same way you shop for books or electronic items.
 It's the same process and checkout, except instead of shipping you choose a delivery window and your purchases are dropped off at your front door.
 However, the descriptions are a little different.

 - Fresh: Grocery delivery and pickup service in select cities.
-Available exclusively to Prime members by invitation only.
+Available exclusively to Prime members.

 - Pantry: Online store where customers can shop for groceries and household products in everyday package sizes (for example, a single box of cereal).
 Orders have a flat shipping fee of $5.99 and Prime members can get free delivery by placing orders of $35 and above.

 - Whole Foods Market: A Prime membership is required plus a $9.95 delivery free for two-hour delivery.

 If you're too busy to run out and pick up groceries, Fresh is a fantastic option.
 All you have to do is add the items you want to your cart, check out, choose a same-day delivery window or choose another day, and your order will be dropped off.
 It's a great option for busy families, the elderly, those at high risk from the coronavirus, or parents of young children.